gauri-sharmaa/gauri-sharmaa/README.md

 ## Hi there 👋

+Undergraduate at the Georgia Institute of Technology in Computer Science, actively seeking internship roles for summer 2025.
+Proficient in Python and Java as well as web development fundamentals, with a keen interest in the interdisciplinary applications of machine learning.
+Previously gained computer science research experience in audio-textual sentiment analysis recognized at the AP MENA Research Forum in Dubai.
+Currently participating in hackathons and developing skills in financial and investment literacy for algorithmic trading applications.
+Commended academic achiever.

+Passionate about out-of-the-box learning, blue sky thinking, and the intricacies of the human learning system.
+Continuously inspired by this complexity to pursue self-improvement and foster the evolution of the next big idea.

+📫 How to reach me: gaurisharma1686@gmail.com
+🤔 I’m looking to collaborate on ML/NLP Tasks!
+🌱 I’m currently learning Financial NLP!
+💬 Ask me about my earnings calls insights learning platform!
+🔭 I’m currently working in stealth for a fashion startup!

 <!--
 **gauri-sharmaa/gauri-sharmaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.